angelomarcelino/credit-card-fraud-ml-project/README.md

   - predict.py: A script that implements the prediction logic using the trained model.
   - train.py: A script dedicated to training the model using the available dataset.

+- videos/: This folder contains a clip that shows an interaction with the service once deployed to AWS Elastic Beanstalk

 # TRAINING AND USING THE MODEL FOR PREDICTIONS

 In order to train the model and make predictions, after cloning this repository to your local machine, you can set up a virtual environment as explained below.cd te